RafaelBarbosatec/cube/README.md

            },
        ),
    ],
-   bottomSheetControllers: [  // Pode adicionar quandos bottomSheets diferentes desejar
+   bottomSheetControllers: [  // You can add as many different BottomSheets as you like
        BottomSheetController(
            observable: cube.bottomSheetControl,
            builder: (data, context) {